raganwald/presentations/optimism-mindset.md

 ^ After talking at length with people, I came up with a conjecture of my own: It absolutely works to attribute the positive things in our lives to personal, general, and permanent forces, but it matters which forces we choose.

-^ Let's consider an example from Dr. Dweck's book.

 ^ https://www.flickr.com/photos/41812768@N07/14959573699

 ---